rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

 ## Purpose

-To provide a standard process for managing and deploying Rega resistance interpretation algorithm changes
+To provide a standard process for managing the implementation and deployment of Rega resistance interpretation algorithm changes.

 ## Scope

 Applies to:

-+  Updating the Rega algorithm narrative (DOC and PDF) and associated ASI-XML files
++  Updating the Rega algorithm narrative (DOC and PDF) and ASI-XML files
 +  Documenting changes made and controlling versions in a systematic manner
-+  Testing / validating the new algorithm for clinical and technical correctness
++  Testing the algorithm changes
-+  Deploying the algorithm to all instances of RegaDB
++  Deploying the algorithm to the central repository used by all RegaDB instances
++  Deploying the algorithm to the Rega online resistance interpretation website
-+  Distributing the algorithm to other interpretation services eg, GRADE and HIVDB
++  Distributing the algorithm to other interpretation services that use it eg, GRADE and HIVDB
-+  Publishing the new algorithm on the Rega website
++  Publishing the new algorithm on the KUlLeuven - Rega Institute website

 Does not apply to:

 +  Creating the rules for the Rega algorithm
-+  Updating the resistance report templates in the UZL instance of RegaDB to display the interpretation made using the new rules
++  Updating the resistance report templates in the UZL or any other instance of RegaDB to display the interpretation made using the new rules
-+  Finding and deploying new algorithms from other sources notably, ANRS and HIVDB
++  Finding and deploying new algorithms from other sources such as ANRS and HIVDB
++  Validating the clinical correctness / applicability of the algorithm rules

 ## Related SOPs

 +  Updating the report templates (SOP not yet written)
-+  Adding new algorithms from other sources
++  Adding new algorithms from other sources (don't know if it exists)

 ## Policy

-+  The algorithm documentation, this SOP, the narrative and XML files are stored and managed using Github, using the Rega-ASI repository.
++  The algorithm documentation, this SOP, the narrative rules and the XML files are stored and managed using Github, in the Rega-ASI repository.
 <br><br>
 https://github.com/rega-cev/Rega-ASI
 <br><br>
-+  Rule changes required by the academic / clinical staff must be included in the documentation.
-This includes the rule changes required, the rationale for those changes and any literature references that may apply.
++  Rule changes required by the academic / clinical staff must be included in the documentation as requested.
+This should include the actual rule changes required, the rationale for those changes and any literature references that may apply.
+This is stored in the repository as rega-algorithm-rules-document.md.
+Previous text in the rules document can be overwritten with the new changes since versions are controlled using github.
 +  Each change or group of related changes in the rules document must be captured as a change request ("issue") in Github.
-Team members decide how fine-grained issues must be (eg. all mutations for one drug in one issue, or all mutations for the entire class as one issue, etc.)
+Team members decide how fine-grained issues must be (eg. all mutations for one drug in one issue, or all mutations for the entire class as one issue, etc.).
+This is decided depending on the type of changes requested (eg. addition of gag rules are seperate issues to the issues logged for PI changes, even if same drug)
-+  New Rega algorithms must be tested / validated before deployment and distribution to verify both technical and scientific/clinical soundness.
++  New Rega algorithms must be tested before deployment and distribution to ensure the XML can be interpreted by at least, the Stanford and RegaDB interpretation tools.
 +  The Rega algorithm must be sent to HIV-GRADE and Stanford HIVDB when finalised.
++  The Rega algorithm must be updated on the Rega resistance interpretation website when finalised.
-+  The Rega algorithm must be published on the Rega website when completed.
++  The Rega algorithm must be published on the KULeuven - Rega Institute website when completed.
-+  All algorithms must be tested on the live UZL instance to make sure the algorithm doesn't cause a failure in the software because of configuration differences
++  All algorithms must be tested on an instance of RegaDB of same configuration as the UZL instance to ensure the production system will not be affected when the algorithm is deployed.
-+  After deployment the configuration file and resistance report of the UZL instance of RegaDB must be updated to display the new algorithm by default (the resistance report update process is a separate SOP).

 ## Standards
 ### Versioning standard